 We’ve long considered ovarian cancer a silent killer with few, if any, early symptoms.
 However, it turns out ovarian cancer may not be as stealthy as we once thought.
 There are, in fact, some early signs of the disease that are important to recognize.

 Why is it so crucial?
-The unfortunate reality is that more than 70 percent of women with ovarian cancer are diagnosed when the cancer is more advanced and has a poorer prognosis.
+The unfortunate reality is that more than 70% of women with ovarian cancer are diagnosed when the cancer is more advanced and has a poorer prognosis.

 - The five-year survival rate (the percentage of women who survive for five years or more after diagnosis) for early-stage ovarian cancer is about 80% to 90%.

-- The five-year survival rate for advanced-stage ovarian cancer varies from about 28 to 40 percent.
+- The five-year survival rate for advanced-stage ovarian cancer varies from about 28% to 40%.